 If you are interested in becoming a Physical Therapist (PT) or Physical Therapy Assistant (PTA), the American Physical Therapy Association maintains a directory of programs that have been accredited by the Commision on Accreditation in Physical Therapy Education (CAPTE).

 Is Occupational Therapy the better path for you?
 Here is a great blog post by faculty member and biofeedback expert Tiffany Ellsworth Lee MA, OTR, BCB-PMD, PRPC on The Occupational Therapist's Path to Pelvic Rehab.

 If you have a license that is not mentioned here, please check with the agency that regulates your license to see whether pelvic rehabilitation is an option for you.
 Remember, your practice act must define a scope of practice which includes medical diagnosis, internal evaluations, and prescription of treatment.

-Pelvic rehabilitation is a rapidly evolving field, as research into these conditions has only recently started to happen on a large scale.
+Pelvic rehabilitation is a rapidly evolving field and growing field.
 Because of this, Herman & Wallace is always updating existing courses and developing new content.
-Be sure to check out our full pelvic floor therapy continuing education course catalog in order to see whether new courses catch your interest.
+Check out our full Continuing Education Course Catalog to see whether new courses catch your interest.
+All courses listed as “Beginner” have no prerequisites and can be taken as the first step in your continuing education journey.

-Once you have some experience under your belt, you may be eligible to sit for the Pelvic Rehabilitation Practitioner Certification (PRPC).
-This certification was developed to recognize expertise in pelvic rehabliitation for patients of all genders, throughout the lifecycle.
 To be eligible to sit for the exam, all applicants must have completed 2000 licensed hours of direct pelvic patient care in the past 8 years, 500 of which must have been completed in the last 2 years.
-For more info about eligibility, please see our Pelvic Rehabilitation Practitioner Certification page.
+For more info about eligibility, please see our Pelvic Rehabilitation Practitioner Certification. page.